Oil Prices Sag As Gasoline Prices Peak | OilPrice.com

 OPEC frustrated by low prices.
 Reuters reports that OPEC officials are bewildered by the lack of movement in crude prices even after the U.S. Gulf Coast was inundated by the worst rain event in the country’s history.
 “It seems no event will move the oil price up much,” an OPEC official told Reuters.
 “OPEC must be raging, they’re not getting any of this (gain),” Olivier Jakob of Petromatrix said.

 Investment banks slash oil price forecasts again, Brent at $54 in 2018.
 An August survey of investment banks by the Wall Street Journal reveals ongoing pessimism regarding the trajectory of oil prices.
 The average prediction from the 14 investment banks puts Brent crude at $54 per barrel in 2018, down $1 per barrel from the same survey a month earlier.
 It marked the fourth consecutive month that major analysts cut their price forecasts.
 The big reason is the expectation that the OPEC deal expires next year and the group ramps up production.
-Related: Failed Oil Price Recovery Slams Energy Stocks

 Tesla starts solar roof production.
 Tesla (NYSE: TSLA) announced the beginning of solar cell manufacturing at its Buffalo, NY factory, which will be used in its new solar roof arrays.
 The roof tiles will eventually be made at the same facility.
 Tesla hopes to ramp up to 2 GW of annual solar cell production over time, with an interim target of 1 GW by 2019.